sylvinite/pipeline-provision/README.md

 When the staged environment has been verified to work OK (TODO: add test protocol, manual or automated sanity checks) proceed with making a production release.
 In our case we would therefore now create the tag and release called `v1.2.6`.

-We can now, still standing in `/lupus/ngi/irma3/deploy`, do a `git fetch --tags && git checkout tags/v1.2.6 && ansible-playbook install.yml -e deployment_env=production`.
+We can now, still standing in `/lupus/ngi/irma3/deploy`, do a `git fetch --tags && git checkout tags/v1.2.6 && ansible-playbook install.yml -e deployment_environment=production`.
 This will install everything under `/lupus/ngi/production/v1.2.6` and the symlink `/lupus/ngi/production/latest` pointing to it.

 Run `python sync.py production` to rsync all files under `/lupus/ngi/production` from irma3 to irma1.